MakeItShaded/makeitshaded.github.io/_posts/2018-09-24-make-an-ecs.md

 _There is no way that I can explain better than [the Game Programming Patterns' article on this](http://gameprogrammingpatterns.com/data-locality.html), so I'll let you read it if you didn't understand._

 In that way, entities are meant to be in a single memory-contiguous collection (like an std::vector in C++, std::Vec in Rust, etc).
 As such, CPU caching doing its job and your entire world being contained in this collection, you minimize the amount of cache misses and allow your program to process data faster.

-#### Update method

-This one's the easiest: in our System base class we will define a virtual methode `update`, which will be reimplemented by the inheriting systems.
-This will be where all our logic is, executed for each iteration of the game loop.

 #### References